Skip to Content

 Understanding how data flows through the system is crucial for effective development:

-Step 1: Contract Address Resolution
+Step 1: Contract address resolution

-Step 2: Blockchain Query
+Step 2: Blockchain queries

-Step 3: Data Synchronization
+Step 3: Data synchronization

-Step 4: State Updates
+Step 4: State updates

-Step 5: UI Rendering
+Step 5: UI rendering

 Integration with Broader Ecosystem

 The smart contract data system doesn’t operate in isolation.
-It forms critical connections with other parts of the RitoSwap architecture:
+It forms critical connections with other parts of the RitoSwap architecture.

 Smart Contract Deployment

 Contract addresses are automatically managed through the monorepo’s deployment system.
-When contracts are deployed via the colored-keys workspace, addresses are saved to JSON files stored in the root workspace (one folder level above dapp
+When contracts are deployed via the colored-keys workspace, addresses are saved to JSON files stored in the monorepo root (one folder level above dapp or colored-keys) that the dApp references:

-- hardhat.json
+• hardhat.json

-- mainnet.json
+• mainnet.json

-- sepolia.json
+• sepolia.json

 This automation ensures contract addresses remain synchronized between deployment and application configuration.